Eye Safety Tips To Give Your Patients This Holiday Season

 - Toy swords, wands, staves, fishing poles or similar objects with pointed ends.

 - Aerosol string, artificial snow spray and other aerosolized products contain chemicals that can cause chemical conjunctivitis and corneal erosions.

 - Children should not be allowed to use laser pointers as toys, as they can cause permanent damage to the retina.
 This includes cat toys.

 Promote Pediatric Eye Health and Safety

 It’s important for parents to make sure that their child receives a comprehensive pediatric eye exam early on in life.
-Visions screenings are unable to catch conditions that have long term effects, such as strabismus and refractive amblyopia, or sight-threatening diseases like retinoblastomas.
+Vision screenings alone can miss conditions that have long-term effects if not detected early, such as strabismus and refractive amblyopia, or sight-threatening diseases like retinoblastomas.

 The American Optometric Association recommendations are:

 - Comprehensive baseline eye exam between the ages of 6 months and 12 months

 - At least one comprehensive eye exam between the ages of 3 and 5 to check for conditions that have long-term effects

 - Annual comprehensive eye exam starting before first grade